zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Dylan says, “To hear you speak, you’d think you wer e one of the privileged few.”
 What Dylan means here is if anyone would listen to you, they would think that you were one of the “privileged (privileged) few.”
 The “privileged few” refers to the small percentage of people who have a lot of mo ney or are very successful.
 In the United States, more recently, we’ve had the expression “the 1 percent,” meaning the very richest 1 percent in the country.
 They would be among the “privileged few.”

-Yvonne says, “It’s all in your outlook on life.”
-Yo ur “outlook” (outlook) is the way you look at the world, the way you see things in ge neral – your perspective.
+Yvonne says, “It’s all in your outlook on life.” your “outlook” (outlook) is the way you look at the world, the way you see things in ge neral – your perspective.
 It’s also, of course, the name of the email program in M icrosoft Office.
 But that’s different.
 “I don’t have mortgages to pay, cars to maintain, jets to fuel, and employees to support.”
 Yvonne is saying that she do esn’t have any burdens.
 She doesn’t have anything she needs to take care of in her life such as “mortgages” (mortgages).
 “Mortgages” are loans that you have to  either buy a house or to buy a car.

 Yvonne says she doesn’t have any mortgages or loans .
 She doesn’t have any “cars to maintain” – that is, to keep in good runni ng order.
 She doesn’t have any “jets” (jets) to fuel.
 A “jet” is a fast airplane.
 Here it probably refers to a small airplane owned by a rich person.
 Yvonne says she do esn’t have to worry about fueling, or putting gasoline into, her own jet.
 Dyl an says, “You’re right,” meaning you are correct.
 “You should be counting your bless ings.”

 “To count (count) your blessings” is an expression that means to recognize the good things in your life – to appreciate and be tha nkful for the good things you have in your life.
 It could be used by someone who has problems and is telling another person that he should be thankful for not h aving the problems that the person speaking has.
 It might also be used simply t o tell someone who is unhappy or complaining about his life that he shoul d be happier because he has good things.
 He should count his blessings.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

  [start of dialogue]